Dreams or Mr. Spock Achieves Psionic Contact

 Seventeen years into his stay in Egypt, Jacob reaches his final days.
 Genesis 48 relays his patriarchal blessing to Joseph by taking on his two grandkids, Manasseh and Ephraim, as his own, promising them a portion with his twelve sons (v.
 5).
 Then, in a bit of familial irony, he gives the youngest a larger blessing than the eldest (vv.
 13-20).
 This time there’s no smoke and mirrors.
 The rest get theirs in Genesis 49.
 Jacob gives each son a shout out, although Reuben loses his inheritance for bumping uglies with his step-mom, Bilhah (see Gen. 35:22 to relive the awkward moment), and Simeon and Levi don’t fare any better due to their vigilante killing spree (see Gen. 34:25).
 As a result, Judah, the fourth-born, ends up getting the top-shelf blessing (vv.
 8-12).
 Thao still gets the Gran Torino, though.
 After making his kids promise to bury him in the family plot Abraham acquired, Jacob dies (v.
 29).
 He’s 147.
 They honor his final wishes in Genesis 50 by taking his remains back to Canaan (v.
 13).

 As soon as their dad is out of the picture, the brothers get nervous and tell a precautionary lie about Jacob making a deathbed request for Joseph to forgive them for what they did (vv.
 15-18).
 It’s safe to say Jacob never found out the truth.
 The phrase “Don’t tell Dad” likely originated with these guys.
 They probably cranked out more lies than Fletcher Reede to cover their asses.
-But Joseph plays along and reassures them anyway, shifting the focus back to God again: “Although you intended me harm, God intended it for good … I will sustain you and your young ones” (vv.
+But Joseph plays along and reassures them anyway, shifting the focus back to God again: “[Y]ou meant evil against me, but God meant it for good … I will provide for you and your little ones” (vv.
 19-21).
 Worst revenge plot ever.
 Edmond Dantès is crying himself to sleep in Château d’If as we speak.

 The narrative concludes with Joseph dying at the relatively young age of 110 (v.
 26).
 Many of his brothers outlive him.
 That’s how Genesis ends.
 It’s like witnessing Bill Lumbergh come out on top: “Um, we have sort of a problem here.”
-There’s nothing fair about the circumstances of the story, but it still accomplishes its goal “that a vast people be kept alive,” so it’s hard to criticize the outcome.
+There’s nothing fair about the circumstances of the story, but it still accomplishes its goal that countless people survive, so it’s hard to criticize the outcome.
 As for God, his relatively low-profile status in all of this tells us one important thing: he’s not beyond participating in a Choose Your Own Adventure story.
 That doesn’t get us any closer to answering the question of his trustworthiness, but at least now we know he’s not a control freak.
 And, it seems to me, knowing what God isn’t may be just as important as knowing what he is.

 Not enough ink?
 Get social.
 Follow Jettison Ink on Twitter and Facebook to get the latest updates.